ktmeaton/plague-phylogeography/README.md

 * Use the default organism database (*Yersinia pestis*)
 * Analyze 4 genomic assemblies (1 file each).
 * Analyze 1 ancient DNA sample (6 sequencing libraries).
-* The outgroup (*Y. pseudotuberculosis*) is disabled as it's high divergence significantly extends runtime.
+* The outgroup (*Y. pseudotuberculosis*) is skipped as it's high divergence significantly extends runtime.
+* Only perform 1 run of IQTREE for testing.

 ```bash
 conda activate plague-phylogeography-0.1.4dev